Switzerland national football team: Current squad

-The following squad was named for the UEFA Euro 2024 qualifying games against Belarus and Israel on 25 and 28 March 2023.
+The following players were called up to the squad for the 2026 FIFA World Cup qualification matches against Sweden and Kosovo on 15 and 18 November 2025, respectively.

-Caps and goals updated as of 6 December 2022, after the match against Portugal.
+Caps and goals updated as of 18 November 2025, after the match against Kosovo.

 Recent call-ups

-The following players have been called up for the team in the last twelve months and are still available for a call up.
+The following players have been called up for the team within the last 12 months.